Get Up To 35% OFF & Free Delivery

 Here are some of the steps your can take to help get your dog used to their new push buttons, and how to encourage progress through regular training practices:

 The golden rule for any form of dog training is to keep things positive and let your pup know that they are doing a good job.
+To reinforce the connection between the action and the reward, make sure to reward your dog within a few seconds of the desired behavior.
 Dogs are eager to please and want to be obedient, so reassurance and reinforcing their desired behavior with plenty of fuss and treats will keep them eager to learn more.
+Using helpful tips and tools can also make the training process more effective for both you and your dog.

 We recommend choosing commands words that you have already incorporated into your dog’s daily routine.
 These may be as simple as ‘walkies’, ‘dinner’ or ‘cuddle’, or you may have more unique or specific words or phrases that you use around the home.